Therapists in Rogers, MN

 Waitlist for new clients

-Please note, I am not currently taking on any new clients and will likely not have openings until early 2026.
-Please email if you would like to be added to my waitlist.
+Please note, I am not currently taking on any new clients and will likely not have openings until fall 2026.
+Please email or go to my website to schedule a consultation.
 I enjoy working with individuals and families from all walks of life.
 I believe we all have a unique story and need a safe space in order to share and process that story.
 My passion is working with children, teens, and young adults, especially those who are often labeled as difficult, misguided, or troubled.
 I also love working with adults, especially those struggling with trauma backgrounds, attachment disruptions, and/or mental health challenges.

-Please note, I am not currently taking on any new clients and will likely not have openings until early 2026.
-Please email if you would like to be added to my waitlist.
+Please note, I am not currently taking on any new clients and will likely not have openings until fall 2026.
+Please email or go to my website to schedule a consultation.
 I enjoy working with individuals and families from all walks of life.
 I believe we all have a unique story and need a safe space in order to share and process that story.
 My passion is working with children, teens, and young adults, especially those who are often labeled as difficult, misguided, or troubled.
 I also love working with adults, especially those struggling with trauma backgrounds, attachment disruptions, and/or mental health challenges.

 Sydney Fournier-Dingmann